SunHHB/DellBIOSTools/README.md

 1. Download this repo as ZIP and extract it.
 2. Double-click:

-    build_dellbiostools.bat
+    builddellbiostools.bat

 3. The script will:
    - Check if Python 3.12+ is installed
-   - If missing, install it automatically (via Winget or python.org)
+   - If missing, install it automatically
    - Upgrade pip and install PyInstaller
-   - Compile DellBiosTools.pyw into DellBiosTools.exe
+   - Compile DellBiosTools.pyw into a standalone EXE
+   - Embed the custom icon from the icon folder (if present)
+   - Rename the EXE with a timestamp so Windows Explorer always shows the correct icon
    - Place the finished EXE in the project folder

-When it finishes, you’ll see:
+When it finishes, you’ll see something like:

-    DellBiosTools.exe
+    DellBiosTools-2025-09-03_0955.exe

 in the same folder. ✅